meiesitt/PythonPlus/README.md

 answer = PyPlus.AskAlert.AskYesNo("Question for you", "Is today Monday?")

 if answer:
     print("User agrees that it may be Monday")
 else:
-  print("User does not think that it's Monday.")
+    print("User does not think it's Monday.")
 ```
-Very simple, right?
+Pretty simple, right?

-And ofcourse there are many more functions, being added frequently.
-Make sure to frequently check for updates.
+More functions are being added frequently, so be sure to **check for updates regularly**!